Unleash/unleash-client-ruby/README.md

 - The client will evaluate the fallback function once per call of `is_enabled()`.
   Please keep this in mind when creating your fallback function!
 - The returned value of the block should be a boolean.
-  However the client will coerce the result to boolean via `!!`.
+  However, the client will coerce the result to boolean via `!!`.
 - If both a `default_value` and `fallback_function` are supplied,
   the client will define the default value by `OR`ing the default value and the output of the fallback function.

-Alternatively by using `if_enabled` you can send a code block to be executed as a parameter:
+Alternatively by using `if_enabled` (or `if_disabled`) you can send a code block to be executed as a parameter:

 ```ruby
 UNLEASH.if_enabled "AwesomeFeature", @unleash_context, true do